-Lindsey Martin enters her fourth year as the head coach of the VCU women's soccer program.
-The Virginia native took over the reins on May 30, 2013, becoming the sixth head coachin in the program's 19-year history.
+Lindsey Martin enters her sixth year as the head coach of the VCU women's soccer program.
+The Virginia native took over the reins on May 30, 2013, becoming the sixth head coach in in the program's 19-year history.

 "Lindsey was the clear choice as the best fit here at VCU," Director of Athletics Ed McLaughlin said.
 "She is a proven winner, both as a player and a coach.
 We are extremely excited about the future of our women's soccer program with Lindsey leading us to our goal of winning championships."

 During her two years in Statesboro, Ga., she accumulated a 17-19-7 record while rebullding the Eagles from the bottom of the conference prior to her arrival to the program.
 The Eagles achieved more wins in Martin's first year than they had the previous two years combined.
 Prior to her time at GSU, she spent four seasons as an assistant at Hofstra, during which the program made two NCAA Tournament appearances and won a CAA Tournament championship and a regular season crown.

 In addition to her success on the sidelines, Martin achieved success on the pitch as a player.
-She was four-year standout at William & Mary, where she earned All-CAA First Team honors four times, highlighted by being named the CAA Player of the Year in 2002, CAA Tournament MVP in 2001, and the CAA Rookie of the Year in 2000.
+She was four-year standout at William & Mary, where she earned All-CAA First Team honors all four years, highlighted by being named the CAA Player of the Year in 2002, CAA Tournament MVP in 2001, and the CAA Rookie of the Year in 2000.
 She was the first player in conference history to achieve such a feat.
 She was also named to the CAA's 25th Anniversary Women's Soccer team.
 All of her accolades came full circle in April of 2016, as she was inducted into the William & Mary Hall of Fame.